bregman-arie/devops-exercises/README.md

 </b></details>

 <details>
-<summary>For each of the following determine to which OSI layer it belongs:
+<summary>For each of the following determines to which OSI layer it belongs:

   * Error correction
   * Packets routing